Tobi29/scapes-engine/README.md

 The engine can run on the [Multi OS Engine](https://multi-os-engine.org), however there is no backend for it that is in a usable state.
 There might be one added in the future, but this is rather low priority.

+### Kotlin/JS
+Kotlin/JS is not supported at the moment, but various modules have been partially ported, waiting for more stable multiplatform support in Kotlin for public upload.

+Current efforts are targeted at browser support, Node.js not being planned (Use JVM for server code).

+### Kotlin/Native
+Kotlin/Native is not supported at the moment, using some of the Kotlin/JS code and monkey-patching the incomplete stdlib already works fairly well, however waiting for multiplatform support for public upload.

+Due to the early stage of development of Kotlin/Native, no scope has been decided on for future support.

 ## Build
 The project uses Gradle to build all modules.